Skip to Main Content

 • Evaluate your annual mileage: If you work from home or take public transportation regularly, consider how much you actually drive in a year.
 Depending on your annual mileage, you may want to see if any low mileage car insurance options may be a good fit for your lifestyle.

 • Use a telematics program: Telematics programs track real-time driving behavior in exchange for car insurance discounts.
-If you’re a safe driver and this is available by your carrier and in your state, this may be an option.
+If you’re a safe driver and this is available by your carrier and in your state, sharing your driving data could help you beat the statistics associated with your demographic and prove that you’re worthy of cheaper rates.

 • Avoid tickets and accidents: Car insurance companies see speeding tickets and accidents as an indicator or risky driving behavior and typically raise rates as a result.
 Maintaining a clean driving record may help you save on your premium.

 • Shop around: Carriers use proprietary rating algorithms, so you may see significantly lower rates with one carrier compared to another.
-Most insurance experts recommend comparing at least three quotes to see where you could get the cheapest price.
+Most insurance experts recommend comparing at least three quotes to see where you could get the cheapest car insurance for young drivers.

 Car insurance discounts for young adults